kabelwerk/sdk-react-native/docs/KabelwerkRoom.md

 ### `renderMessageSeparator`

 The function used to render the separators between messages posted on different dates.
-The default is to render a [`<KabelwerkMessageSeparator>`](./KabelwerkMessageSeparator.md) component.
+The function is invoked with a date string in the `YYYY-MM-DD` format.
+The default is to render a [`<KabelwerkMessageSeparator>`](./KabelwerkMessageSeparator.md) component with the given date string (surrounded by em dashes).

 ### `renderMessageForm`